Interviewed & written by Isao Tokuhashi

 We met her for the first time in September 2012, at her event which discussed with Hayato Ikeda, a Japanese popular blogger, about “Social Change and Social Media” (@Samurai Startup Island).
 We learned PLAS has used social media like Facebook to tell people about AIDS orphans that are strange to most of us.
 They’ve incorporated Ikeda’s advice in their social media activities and continually strived to disseminate information on AIDS orphans so far.

-But as it is now, there are said to be as many as 16.6 milion AIDS orphans all over the world (See this for details) so it’s not a small problem.
+But as it is now, there are said to be as many as 16.6 milion AIDS orphans all over the world, so it’s not a small problem.
 Rather it’s a really big issue, but to Japanese, it’s what’s happening in a distant world.
 So we heard from her how she got to deal in such a reality.

 Photos by AIDS Orphan Support NGO PLAS